ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-12-13-critlib-feelings.md

 Libraries exist as spaces for transformation and change.
 Without being convinced about the effects of library access on his own life, Andrew Carnegie almost certainly wouldn't have helped fund [so many libraries](https://en.wikipedia.org/wiki/Carnegie_library) with free public service and open stacks plans that encourage direct access, browsing, and discoverability.[^dpa]

-[^dpa]: I don't actually know whether Carnegie's primary intention with open stacks was to minimize staffing requirements, with increased discoverability merely a felicitious by-product, or whether he viewed direct access as desirable itself.
+[^dpa]: I don't actually know whether Carnegie's primary intention with open stacks was to minimize staffing requirements, with increased discoverability merely a felicitous by-product, or whether he viewed direct access as desirable itself.
 I'm still delving into these parts of library history, starting with Dee Garrison's [_Apostles of Culture: The Public Librarian and American Society, 1876-1920._](http://www.worldcat.org/oclc/50285121)

 As spaces for transformation, libraries are not intended to be neutral.
 They have been funded, built, and organized with particular outcomes in mind.